You are viewing a condensed mobile version of this NASPA webpage.

 Live Event Coverage will be available throughout the event.

-Online registration for the 2016 North American SCRABBLE Championship is now open.
+Registration for the 2017 North American Scrabble Championship is now open.

 A link to a list of registered players is updated automatically with each new registration.

 To play in the NASC, you must (1) be a NASPA member, and (2) have played in an officially sanctioned SCRABBLE tournament to earn an official tournament rating.
 If you live in the United States or Canada, that rating should be a NASPA rating; if you live elsewhere it may be a WESPA rating or other comparable national rating.

 If you meet the eligibility criteria and wish to play using the Official Club and Tournament Word List 2016 (TWL), you may do so.
 Four TWL divisions will be offered, divided by Qualification Rating (QR), with unlimited play-up available.
 If your QR is 1800 or higher, or if you do not have a NASPA rating, you must play in Division 1.
 If your QR is in the range 1400–1799, you must play in Division 1 or 2.
 If your QR is in the range 1100–1399, you must play in Division 1, 2 or 3.
 If your QR is below 1100, you may play in any of the four divisions.

 Your QR consists of the highest tournament rating attained at the end of any NASPA TWL-rated tournament (or segment of a split-rated tournament) which finished during the period from August 6, 2016 to July 12, 2017 (the start of last year's Championship to the close of registration).
 If you have a rating, but do not play during this period, your QR is your unchanged current rating.